sww1235/b111-documentation/team-documentation/octoprint-setup.md

 printer, set `PORT=5001`, and add the basedir option to the `DAEMON_ARGS` line:
 `DAEMON_ARGS="--host=$HOST --port=$PORT --basedir /home/pi/.octoprint2/"`

+In order to prevent confusion, also edit the original config script: `sudo nano /etc/default/octoprint`

+Add the basedir option to the `DAEMON_ARGS` line:
+`DAEMON_ARGS="--host=$HOST --port=$PORT --basedir /home/pi/.octoprint/"`

 Now you need to copy the init script and modify it:
 ```bash
 sudo cp /etc/init.d/octoprint /etc/init.d/octoprint2